Understanding the BRAIN Initiative Budget

 How does FY 2024 funding compare to previous years?

 The FY 2024 budget was passed by Congress and signed by the President in March.
 The budget includes $402 million for the BRAIN Initiative.
-This represents a $278 million decrease from the FY 2023 appropriation of $680 million, due to an anticipated drop in 21st Century Cures Act funding and a decrease in the BRAIN Initiative’s base allocation.
+This represents a $278 million decrease from the FY 2023 appropriation of $680 million, due to a drop in 21st Century Cures Act funding and a decrease in the BRAIN Initiative’s base allocation.

 To further explain: